 No sales tax on the invoice?

-The first thing to do if you receive an invoice on a retail purchase from an in-state business that does not include retail sales tax is to contact the vendor and ask why.
-Ask the vendor to issue a new invoice that itemizes the amount of sales tax due.
+If you receive an invoice on a retail purchase that does not include sales tax, ask the vendor to issue a new invoice that itemizes the amount of sales tax due.
 Doing so ensures that both you and the seller understand the amount is for retail sales tax.

-If you cannot contact the vendor or they will not issue a new invoice, you can pay the tax directly to the Department of Revenue using either a Consumer Use Tax Return (if you are not a registered business) or on the use tax lines of your Excise Tax Return.
-For record keeping purposes, you should make a note on the invoice when you pay sales tax in this manner.
+If you cannot contact the vendor or they will not issue a corrected invoice, you can pay the tax directly on your Excise Tax Return or by using a Consumer Use Tax Return (if you are not a registered business).
+Goods used in this state are subject to either sales or use tax, but not both.
+The use tax compensates when sales tax has not been paid.
+For record keeping purposes, you should make a note on the invoice to show use tax has been paid.

 Do not add the sales tax onto the bill yourself